opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Deleting-User-defined-Calendars.md

     and click the **Remove** button.
 6. Click the **Yes** button to confirm the deletion or click the **No** button to cancel the deletion.
-7. Repeat [Step 6]{.ul} for all jobs using the calendar to be deleted.
+7. Repeat Step 6 for all jobs using the calendar to be deleted.
 8. Click **Close ☒** (to the right of the **Job Master** tab) to close the **Job Master** screen.